In cosa differiscono la pressofusione a bassa pressione e la pressofusione per gravità?

-MACCHINAZIONE CNC in resina epossidica
+lavorazione CNC di resina epossidica

 The biggest divide between the two processes lies in how molten metal is delivered to the mold cavity—a difference that shapes every other aspect of their operation.

 UN.
-Casting da dado a bassa pressione
+Pressofusione a bassa pressione

-• Driving Force: Usi dry compressed air or inert gas (PER ESEMPIO., azoto) to apply controlled pressure (typically 0.02–0.15MPa) to a sealed crucible holding molten metal.
+• Driving Force: Usi dry compressed air or inert gas (per esempio., azoto) to apply controlled pressure (typically 0.02–0.15MPa) to a sealed crucible holding molten metal.

 • Filling Process: Pressure forces metal up a vertical liquid lift tube and into the mold cavity from the bottom up.
 This creates a slow, steady “laminar flow” (no turbulent splashing), ensuring the cavity fills completely without trapping air.